Hyundai Motor to launch dedicated EV platform in major push into electric cars

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+"E-GMP will be highly effective in expanding the Group's EV leadership position as it will enable the company to enlarge its EV line-up over a relatively short period through modularisation and standardisation," the group said in a statement.

-An electric vehicle based on E-GMP will offer driving range of 500km or more on a single charge, an improvement of at least 23 per cent from the Kona EV, the longest driving range model among Hyundai's EV lineups.
+An EV based on E-GMP will offer a driving range of 500 kms or more on a single charge, an improvement of at least 23 per cent from the Kona EV, the longest driving range model among Hyundai's EV lineups.

 Hyundai Motor and its sister company Kia Motors together aim to sell one million EVs in 2025 to become the world's third-largest seller of EVs.

-It has promised 23 new EVs including 11 all-electric models by 2025 and plans to introduce a family of EVs under the Ioniq brand from early next year to spearhead its near-term transition toward EV production.
+It has promised 23 new EVs including 11 all-electric models by 2025 and plans to introduce a family of EVs under the Ioniq brand from early next year to spearhead its near-term transition towards EV production.
+REUTERS

 BT is now on Telegram!